• Free shipping on all orders

 While Seresto and Frontline promise to kill and deter a variety of harmful insects and parasites, they are two different products.
 Seresto offers flea collars, which are ideal for dogs and their owners looking for hands-off protection for months at a time.
 Frontline delivers protection topically, in the form of a monthly ointment applied to your dog’s skin.

 When it comes to the nitty-gritty differences in ingredients, safety, efficacy, and price, how do these two flea and tick brands match up?
-Is one leagues ahead of the other?
+Is one league ahead of the other?
 Or is it just a matter of choosing the right product and application type for your dog?
 Here’s what we know about Seresto vs Frontline.

 Divider 8